mvolkmann/blog/src/swift/xctest.md

 | -------------------------------------- | ---------------------------------------------------------------------------------------- |
 | `element(boundBy: Int) -> XCUIElement` | matching element at a given index                                                        |
 | `subscript(String) -> XCUIElement`     | returns the descendant element with a given accessibility identifier using `[id]` syntax |

+## Recording UI Test Steps

+To generate test code by recording user interactions:

+1. Click inside a test function where code should be inserted.
+1. Click the red "record" circle at the bottom of the editor pane of the test source file.
+1. Wait for the app to begin running in the Simulator.
+1. Interact with the UI to navigation to the point within the app where assertions should be made.
+This includes tapping text fields to move focus into them, typing text, tapping buttons, and selecting items from pickers.
+1. Optionally manually improve the generated test code.
+1. Add assertions about what should be in the UI.

 ## UI Test Utility Methods